 any questionse mail me!

 Mile 0.0--Rt.
-40 bridge:not recommended,use the park on river right just downstream
+40 bridge: not recommended, use the park on river right (Doub's Meadow Park) just downstream

 mile 3.7--Rt.
-17 bridge just south of myersville: not recommender,very little parking and farm fences on all sides.
+17 bridge just south of myersville: not recommended, very little parking and farm fences on all sides.

 Mile 6.8 to 7.1--Shank road follows on river right with nice access pull-offs.